porifa/laravel-package-kit/README.md

 ```bash
 php artisan vendor:publish --tag=your-package-name-views
 ```
+If you have a view `<package root>/resources/views/myView.blade.php`, you can use it like
+this: `view('your-package-name::myView')`.
+Of course, you can also use subdirectories to organise your views.
+A view located at `<package root>/resources/views/subdirectory/myOtherView.blade.php` can be used with `view('your-package-name::subdirectory.myOtherView')`.

 If you want to use custom namespace then pass it to the `hasViews` method.
 If your custom namespace is `cool-namespace` you can use like this: